 I hope everyone is having a good week and will be able to enjoy some form of Thanksgiving.
 While things are certainly different, there are indeed still many things to be thankful for this week.
 I’m certainly thankful knowing each of you and I will be even more thankful when we can get together as we have in the past without the encumbrance of concerns or masks!
 That will indeed be a great day and one I look forward to experiencing!
 Enjoy the holiday, but be careful and safe.

 We will not meet again this week for in person services.
 This would probably not be a good week anyway given that families will get together with individuals who are normally not in contact with one another, and the risk of virus spread is greater.
 We will continue to see how things go; and if the trends stop going in that upward direction, we may be able to resume shortly.
 I’m hopeful, but after a holiday I’m also realistic that things will likely continue to flare up as they do every year with flu season and holidays.
 Below I have included a graph for Jefferson County which indicates the significance of confirmed cases each day.
 It is very likely that for every confirmed case there may be as many as ten that are unconfirmed according to some evidence.

-See also: Symptoms of Coronavirus from the CDC.
-There are many links with good information and a symptom checker.
+I thought it worth sending this again: Symptoms of Coronavirus from the CDC.
+Many links with good information and a symptom checker.

 Soli Deo Gloria